Hand-Picked Daily GUN DEALS

 Cons

-• Have to use app for full features
+• App required for full suite of features

 The Bottom Line

-Overall, the Garmin Xero C1 Pro is a versatile chronograph that offers shooters a comprehensive tool for improving shots.
+The Garmin Xero C1 Pro is a versatile chronograph that offers shooters a comprehensive tool for improving shots.
+This is as good as it gets.

 Garmin Xero C1 Pro Specs & Features